kragen/derctuo/sm-scraping.md

 threads per page, suggesting that the total number of threads is a bit under 6500, and so I'm something like 11% done.
 (If so, I'm going to run out of space on this disk.)

+Aha, in fact it says on the front page of the forum: 98022 posts in 6460 threads ("topics").
+Total stats: 36333 topics, 497573 posts, 288119 members.
+So the forum I'm snarfing is about 20% of the total number of posts, and I'm about 10% or 15% done with it.